SpongePowered/SpongeVanilla/CONTRIBUTING.md

 * There needs to a be a new lines at the end of every file.

 ## How to Git
-Once you've forked out repository on GitHub, you can clone your fork to your own machine to make changes:
+Once you've forked our repository on GitHub, you can clone your fork to your own machine to make changes:

 `git clone git@github.com:YourName/YourFork.git`